Hay Lake

 Crow Wing County, MinnesotaMesotrophic

 Hay Lake carries a solid B grade — strong on most parameters, with measurements that hold up well across the summer season.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Mesotrophic conditions dominate at Hay Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 Hay Lake reaches 19 ft at its deepest point — typical for Minnesota mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 The lake is compact at 52 acres, with 1.2 miles of shoreline and little volume to buffer nutrient inputs.
 Within the 120 graded lakes of Crow Wing County, Hay Lake sits at rank 101, near the bottom of the county list.